kcjengr/probe_basic/docs_src/source/quick_start.rst

 **Important Requirements:**

-	**Probe Basic is currently designed for 1920x1080 screen sizes only!**
+	*Probe Basic is currently designed for 1920x1080 screen sizes only!*

-	**Probe Basic is tested running on XFCE4, Uncheck Gnome and Check XFCE4 diring install of Debian 12 ISO**
+	*Probe Basic is tested running on XFCE4, Uncheck Gnome and Check XFCE4 during install of Debian 12 ISO*

-	**Probe Basic Requires graphics hardware that support OpenGL 1.50 or later**
+	*Probe Basic Requires graphics hardware that support OpenGL 1.50 or later*